Quick Guide to Athens

 How to get to Athens

 The ancient Greek city of Athens welcomes air passengers at the Eleftherios Venizelos International Airport which is 27 kilometres to the east.
+Use our search comparison tools to find the cheapest flights - or consider looking last minute for late bargains!
 This airport is one of the most modern in the world and it is even home to a museum which can entertain those who are waiting for Athens flights.
 Updates to the road infrastructure around Athens have made car hire from Athens Airport a far more attractive proposition and buses regularly run to and from Athens for those who want to stay out of the driving seat.

 Where to stay in Athens